computefoundation/gnu-linux-shell-scripting/README.md

 # Contributing

-The goal of Linux-shell-base is to revive the UNIX philosophy in free/libre and open source software as much as possible.
+The goal of Linux-shell-base is to make general computing as efficient much as possible.
 Contributions are therefore more than welcome.

-If you would like to help and contribute, please ensure that your contribution adheres to the respective [guidelines](https://github.com/linux-shell-base/linux-shell-base/wiki).
-Please send an email if you are unsure a solution will be accepted.
-A contribution may provide an alternative implementation of an already existing solution, however, it must have substantial reason (e.g. it solves the same problem with a different dependency or language).
+If you would like to help and contribute, please ensure that your contribution adheres to the respective [guidelines](https://github.com/linux-shell-base/linux-shell-base/wiki) and send an email if you are unsure it will be accepted.
+A contribution may be an alternative implementation of an already existing solution, however, it must have substantial reason (e.g. it solves the same problem with a different dependency or language).

 Credits will be placed in the wiki.